hannes-holey/GaPFlow/paper/paper.md

 ## GP regression

-The fluxes required to close the macroscopic equations can either be obtained from deterministic constitutive laws or modeled using Gaussian process (GP) regression.
+The fluxes required to close the macroscopic equations can either be obtained from deterministic constitutive laws or modeled using GP regression [@rasmussen2006_gaussian].
 The GP models are trained on data generated by MD, or, for testing purposes, on sparsified datasets sampled from predefined constitutive laws.
 `GaPFlow` employs the [tinygp](https://tinygp.readthedocs.io/en/stable/index.html) library for constructing and training GP models, taking advantage of its flexibility
 For example, it allows the implementation of custom kernels for the joint prediction of wall shear stresses at the top and bottom walls using a multi-output GP that shares a common noise process.